codesman/swift-style-guide/README.md

-A guide to our Swift style and conventions.
+My Personal guide to Swift style and conventions.
+Based on Github's with sprinklings of PSR-2 convention.

 This is an attempt to encourage patterns that accomplish the following goals (in rough priority order):